How To Find Open Houses Near You: 6 Tips

 An open house is a scheduled event where a home that is listed for sale is opened to the public for viewing.
-This differs from a showing, which is essentially the same thing but is private to serious potential buyers rather than open to anyone driving by.
+This differs from a private showing, which is essentially the same thing but is only available to serious potential buyers rather than open to anyone driving by.

 The purpose of an open house is usually to attract potential buyers who may be interested in the property after seeing it.
 An open house can also be a great way for the seller or their real estate agent to get feedback on the home to get a better idea of what potential buyers might want improved or fixed on the property.

 See What You Qualify For

 Congratulations!
 Based on the information you have provided, you are eligible to continue your home loan process online with Rocket Mortgage.

 If a sign-in page does not automatically pop up in a new tab, click here